josephaxisa/henry/readme.md

 ## Development <a name="development"></a>

-To install henry in development mode need clone the repo and install the dependencies above.
+To install henry in development mode you need to install the dependencies above and clone the project's repo with:

+    $ git clone git@github.com:josephaxisa/henry.git

 You can then install using: